What is Data Mapping?

 Why Is Data Mapping Important for Business?

-Data mapping in its simplest term is to map source data fields to their related target data fields.
-For example, the value of let’s say a source data field A goes into a target data field X. Data mapping software tools enable developers to code these conversion rules to achieve the expected target output.
+Data mapping in its simplest terms is to map source data fields to their related target data fields.
+For example, the value of let’s say a source data field A goes into a target data field X. Data mapping solution enable developers to code these conversion rules to achieve the expected target output.

 The complexity of data map varies from the type of hierarchical data structure that the source or target schema represents to the complexity of conversion rules that the target application requires for successful data integration.
 Also the mapping can be between multiple sources and targets where the data from two or more sources need to be merged or joined prior to mapping the result to the target.

-What Are the Capabilities and Features of Data Mapping Tools?
+What Are the Capabilities and Features of Data Mapping?

-In this article, I’m going to present Adeptia’s AI-powered data mapping capabilities which I think are unique in the market in terms of the breadth of features it supports out-of-the-box and the ease of implementing the mapping rules without having to write custom code.
+Here, I’m going to present Adeptia’s AI-powered data mapping capabilities which I think are unique in the market in terms of the breadth of features it supports out-of-the-box and the ease of implementing the mapping rules without having to write custom code.
 It uses machine learning for inferring data mapping predictions from an existing library of tested data maps, reducing the effort and time to create intelligent data mappings.
-Its transformative features like improved strength, browser-based access, drag-and-drop mapping features, superior built-in functions, and more have made this data mapping tool the front-runner.
-You can see a demo of Adeptia Connect to try these data mapping steps on our live software platform
+Its transformative features like improved strength, browser-based access, drag-and-drop mapping features, superior built-in functions, and more have made this data mapping the front-runner.
+You can see a demo of Adeptia Connect to try these data mapping steps on our live platform.

 So let’s first begin by discussing the basic feature strength which is that it is completely browser-based.
 All you need is a browser to invoke the mapper interface and it opens up on your machine.
 No need to install a thick client on your desktop to access this interface.
 Now the advantage of its browser-based access is also that you can access it from anywhere through your secure cloud or on-premise Adeptia login.
 And if you are part of a user group with sharing rights with the rest of your team, you can collaborate with other users to contribute or assist in your data mapping activity.
 The speed of creating data maps is no longer restricted to a single developer, now with this collaborative platform your team of business users and developers can work together and create data maps quickly and speed up the time it takes to onboard data into your applications.